Maximilien Luce: Early life and education

 Maximilien-Jules-Constant Luce was born on 13 March 1858 in Paris.
 His parents, of modest means, were Charles-Désiré Luce (1823–1888), a railway clerk, and Louise-Joséphine Dunas (1822–1878).
 The family lived in the Montparnasse, a working-class district of Paris.
 Luce attended school at l'Ecole communale, beginning in 1864.

-In 1872, the fourteen-year-old Luce became an apprentice with wood-engraver Henri Théophile Hildebrand (1824–1897).
+In 1872, the 14 year-old Luce became an apprentice with wood-engraver Henri Théophile Hildebrand (1824–1897).
 During his three-year xylography apprenticeship, he also took night classes in drawing from instructors Truffet and Jules-Ernest Paris (1827–1895).
 During this period, Luce started painting in oils.
 He moved with his family to the southern Paris suburb of Montrouge.
 His art education continued as he attended drawing classes taught by Diogène Maillard (1840–1926) at the Gobelins tapestry factory.

-Luce began working in the studio of Eugène Froment (1844–1900) in 1876, producing wood-engravings for various publications, including L'Illustration and London's The Graphic.
-He took additional art courses, at l'Académie Suisse, and also in the studio of portrait painter Carolus-Duran (1837–1917).
+Luce began working in the studio of Eugène Froment (1844–1900) in 1876, producing wood-engravings for various publications including L'Illustration and London's The Graphic.
+He took additional art courses at l'Académie Suisse, as well as in the studio of portrait painter Carolus-Duran (1837–1917).
 Through Froment's studio, Luce became friends with Léo Gausson and Émile-Gustave Cavallo-Péduzzi.
 These three artists spent time around Lagny-sur-Marne creating Impressionist landscapes.